Cause of death

 Pan Am

 It was the airline of the future — its logo flew on the spaceplane in '2001: A Space Odyssey'.
-The real 2001 came and Pan Am was already a decade dead.
+Then deregulation and the 1988 Lockerbie bombing of Flight 103 grounded it, and the real 2001 came with Pan Am already a decade dead.

 1927 CE